Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Robust LPV Gain-Scheduled Control

-The multivariable controller has the control inputs $ \dot{\tau} $ and $ \dot{\alpha} $ and controlled variables $ v_r $ and $ f_t $ and is synthesized without a priori allocation of control inputs to the controlled outputs.
+The multivariable controller, henceforth referred to as 2-DoF controller, has the control inputs $ \dot{\tau} $ and $ \dot{\alpha} $ and controlled variables $ v_r $ and $ f_t $ and is synthesized without any allocation of control inputs to the controlled outputs.
 We take advantage of this degree of freedom to reduce the pitch angle activity by penalizing the fast variations of the angle of attack.
-In this case, the controller objectives are: \begin{enumerate} \item Speed and force controller with sufficient bandwidth, \item Minimize the bandwidth of the demanded angle of attack, \item Being robust with respect to the dynamic and parametric uncertainties. \end{enumerate} The weighting functions used to achieve the objectives are presented in section \ref{csy}.
+In this case, the controller objectives are: \begin{enumerate} \item Speed and force controller with sufficient bandwidth; \item Minimize the bandwidth of the demanded angle of attack; \item Being robust with respect to the dynamic and parametric uncertainties. \end{enumerate} The weighting functions used to achieve the objectives are presented in section \ref{csy}.
 Figure~\ref{fig:augmented-plant-2dof} shows the augmented plant for multivariable control, in which $ f_{ref} $ is the tether's force reference signal.
 Similar to the reeling-speed control, $ M_2 $ is added to make the force control loop stabilizable.